Kannadasan: Contribution to Tamil literature

 Kannadasan was a prolific writer and his writing covered a variety of forms- poems, novels, lyrics for Tamil films and books on spirituality.
 His series titled Arthamulla Indhu Matham (Meaningful Hindu Religion) is known for its simplicity in explaining the principles of Hinduism.
 Many of Kannadasan's poems have been translated into French.
 He wrote and published several volumes of poetry.
 He was an admirer of Kambar, and wrote a number of poems praising Kambar's artistry, contrary to the satire ("Kambarasam") on the same by C.N.
 Annadurai.
 He also spoke at several of the Kambar festivals.
 He sang the beauty of Sita's gait and the shoulders of Rama; he spoke of beauty intoxicating and dropped me in a vessel of amrut (nectar)" This is one of Kannadasan's tribute to the poet Kambar.

 Death

 Kannadasan died on 17 October 1981 in Chicago, United States, where he had gone from India to attend a Tamil conference organized by the Tamil Association of Chicago.
-He was aged 54 at the time of his death.
-The song "Kanne Kalaimane" from the film 'Moondram Pirai', released a few months later, was his last song.
+He was aged only 54 at the time of his death.
+The song "Kanne Kalaimane" from the film Moondram Pirai, released a few months later, was his last song.